f4exb/sdrangel/plugins/channel/udpsrc/readme.md

 <h3>4: Signal sample rate</h3>

 Sample rate in samples per second of the signal that is sent over UDP.
-For raw I/Q output this is the sample rate of a complete I/Q sample (4 bytes).
-For demodulated outputs this is the sample rate of an "audio" sample (2 bytes).
+The actual byte rate depends on the type of sample which corresponds to a number of bytes per sample.

-<h3>5: Destination IP address</h3>
+<h3>5: Remote IP address</h3>

 IP address of the remote destination to which samples are sent

-<h3>6: Destination port</h3>
+<h3>6: Remote data port</h3>

 Remote UDP port number to which samples are sent